What is Omegle?

 Omegle is a free online chat website (optimised for mobile) that pairs two random users together in a text and/or video chat.
 You can add topics you wish to discuss to find users with common interests.
 There is an ‘unmoderated section’ for video chat, which may include prominent links to sexualised content on third-party websites.
 Once you finish chatting, you can select all the chat text (to copy to the clipboard) or download a PNG image of the chat text (making it easy to share online).
 The video functionality of Omegle uses peer-to-peer technology that requires a user’s IP address.

 How do people use Omegle?

-Learn more about the benefits and risks associated with how people use anonymous social networking apps like Omegle.
+Learn more about the benefits and risks associated with how people use anonymous messaging and video chat services like Omegle.

-How can you report online abuse, ask for content to be removed or block someone?
+How can you report online abuse or block someone?

 How can you protect your personal information?

 On the homepage Omegle states they do not recommend you tell people who you are.

 - Community guidelines

 Outlines what is and isn’t allowed on Omegle.